facebook linkedin links to instagram links to pinterest links to twitter links to vimeo links to youtube

 Illustrated icon of a stethoscope

 There are a number of health and medical conditions that your doctor or specialist might test you for to find out why you have miscarried.
-In Australia, testing for the cause of miscarriage is not generally offered unless you have experienced 3 or more miscarriages in a row (recurrent miscarriage).
+In Australia, testing for the cause of miscarriage is not generally offered unless you have experienced recurrent miscarriage.
 Our testing to find out why my miscarriage occurred section discusses these conditions in more detail.

 Could this have caused my miscarriage?